wilkelab/ungeviz/README.md

 ![](man/figures/README-cacao-samples-anim-1.gif)<!-- -->

-Both the bootstrapper and sampler objects can be used for repeated reproducible sampling, by passing the sampe bootstrapper or sampler object as data to multiple ggplot2 layers.
+Both the bootstrapper and sampler objects can be used for repeated reproducible sampling, by passing the same bootstrapper or sampler object as data to multiple ggplot2 layers.

 ``` r